Harrish-Raja/Guvi-Hackathon-AI-Finance-Assistant/README.md

-# 🚀 GenAI Investment Advisor for Indian Retail Investors
+# 🚀 InvestAI - GenAI Investment Advisor for Indian Retail Investors

 A comprehensive, AI-powered investment advisory platform designed specifically for Indian retail investors.
 This application provides personalized investment recommendations, risk assessment, market analysis, and virtual trading capabilities - all powered by intelligent algorithms and working entirely with static data for demonstration purposes.